hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - AMP API to get computer info
     - URL: `get https://api.amp.cisco.com/v1/computers`
     - list of computers, policies, and connector statuses

+- Workload Optimization Manager
+  - provide specific real-time actions that ensure workloads get the resources they need when they need them
+  - enable continuous <span style="color: #bb6600;">placement, resizing, and capacity decisions</span>
+  - automated, driving continuous health in the environment
+  - software’s decisions according to level of comfort:
+    - recommend (view only)
+    - manual (select and apply)
+    - automated (executed in real time by software)

 ## Cloud Security Concepts and Solutions